Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe Radeon RX 6600 should in theory perform a little bit faster than the Geforce GTX 680 overall. (explain)
+Memory BandwidthTheoretically, the Radeon RX 6600 should perform a small bit faster than the Geforce GTX 680 in general. (explain)

-Texel RateThe Radeon RX 6600 is quite a bit (about 41%) better at texture filtering than the Geforce GTX 680. (explain)
+Texel RateThe Radeon RX 6600 will be a lot (approximately 41%) more effective at texture filtering than the Geforce GTX 680. (explain)

-Pixel RateIf running with high levels of AA is important to you, then the Radeon RX 6600 is a better choice, and very much so. (explain)
+Pixel RateIf running with a high screen resolution is important to you, then the Radeon RX 6600 is the winner, and very much so. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison